KEERTHIK-D-U/GDG-MITRA-Solution/README.md

 }
 ```

-## 🚀 Pushing to GitHub
+## 🚀 Version Control with Git & GitHub

+### Initial Push to a New Repository

-To push this project to your own GitHub repository, follow these steps.
+If you haven't pushed this project to GitHub yet, follow these steps to set it up.

 1.  **Create a new repository on GitHub**: Go to [GitHub](https://github.com/new) and create a new, empty repository.
 Do **not** initialize it with a README, .gitignore, or license file.